runpod/docs/docs/sdks/python/overview.md

 ## Add your API key

-Set `api_key` and reference its variable directly in your Python application.
+Set `api_key` and reference its variable in your Python application.
 This authenticates your requests to the RunPod platform and allows you to access the RunPod API.

 ```python